jjeffers/T5_worldgen/docs/Sector.md

 2518	Name-0108H	E547133-2	Lo	{-3}	(601+1)	[1181]	B			601	3	Na	F8 V G5 V
 ```

 The Sector() object contains a dictionary of subsectors A-P, corresponding to the 4x4 grid.
-Each item in the dictionary is a Subsector() object.
-You can
+Each item in the dictionary is a Subsector() object, so you can display a subsector as shown below:

 ```
 sector.subsectors['A'].display()